bbauska/meta-react-basics/README.md

   <li>Build an application in React,<br></li>

-  <li>You'll gain experience with the following tools and software:<br>
+  <li>You'll gain experience with the following tools and software:
   <ul>
     <li>React.js<br></li>